How the Barclaycard® Ring MasterCard® Reduces Your Interest Payments

 What you’re doing essentially: Use free balance transfers to consolidate debt under a low APR.

 Got a disturbing amount of high-interest credit card debt?
-Here comes the Barclaycard Ring MasterCard to save the day.
+Here comes the Barclaycard® Ring MasterCard® to save the day.
 Rather than paying interest at those high rates, simply consolidate those balances through the Ring MasterCard.
 You won’t be paying interest at whatever the APR may be on your other credit cards.
 The larger your balance, the bigger the difference in savings from lower interest charges.

 Additionally, there’s the side benefit of having just one credit card bill to manage.
 As a fan of minimalism, especially when it comes to personal finances, I believe that having a single payment is conducive to successful debt reduction.